knowsuchagency/pynder/README.rst

 You start by instantiating a pynder.Session object with a Facebook ID and Facebook access token.

+You can get a temporary access token by going to `this <https://www.facebook.com/dialog/oauth?client_id=464891386855067&redirect_uri=https://www.facebook.com/connect/login_success.html&scope=basic_info,email,public_profile,user_about_me,user_activities,user_birthday,user_education_history,user_friends,user_interests,user_likes,user_location,user_photos,user_relationship_details&response_type=token>`_ url and retrieving the token from the location header in the response.
+You can use the packet sniffer in Chrome devtools to do this.
+A longer-lasting token can be obtained by using `Charles <https://www.charlesproxy.com/>`_ as explained in `this <http://www.joelotter.com/2015/05/17/dj-khaled-tinder-bot.html>`_ helpful and hilarious article.

 Once your session is initialized you have the following methods / attributes:
 ::